Tushar-Shinde31/CitiSolve-Smarter-complaint-resolution/README.md

-# 🏛️ Citizen Resolution System
+# 🏛️ Citizen Complaint Resolution System

 A comprehensive web application for managing citizen complaints and grievances with role-based access control, file uploads, and real-time status tracking.